 So get to it.
 Go and start that first draft.
 And if you’ve already started, then go finish.
 Quit being a lazy C-U Next Tuesday!
 And remember: no rereading.
 I mean it!
 I’m watching you!

-Happy writing, fellow creative minds!Follow me to stay up to date with my writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
+Happy writing, fellow creative minds!Follow us to stay up to date with our writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
 Got any questions/inquiries?
 Hit that little email icon and send them over.